 Obviously a posting that is out of date, so forgive the incorrect tenses.

-So we have left our lovely compact home on wheels, full of all our nice things of the kind that make travel easy, and leaped blind into jaunting about in countries where we don’t know the language fully pledged to that sharing economy you’ve read all about.
+We have left our lovely compact home on wheels, full of all our nice things of the kind that make travel easy, and leaped blind into jaunting about in countries where we don’t know the language fully pledged to that sharing economy you’ve read all about.

 We arrived in Madrid this morning.
 Why start in Madrid, you ask?
 Since our travel dates started mid March, we were looking for someplace warmish, cheapish, and easyish.
 Generally speaking, we were incorrect on all three points but you have to start somewhere.